 Your USask email is connected to your PAWS account, and this is the email address used by your professors and the department to contact, connect, and keep you informed.
 Please ensure that you check this account regularly.
-You are first given an email address that is your nsid@mail.usask.ca.
-Instructions for setting up an email alias are here You should set up an alias using your firstname.lastname@usask.ca https://artsandscience.usask.ca/biology/people/people.php?r=FACULTY
+You are first given an email address that is your <a href="mailto:nsid@m https://artsandscience.usask.ca/biology/people/people.php?r=FACULTY